gauravksoni/Login-Page/README.md

-This is a "Login page" app made using React.
+This is a "Login page" app made using React